Hello,

 simobs(pmi, new_population, samples = 10)

-where res is the result from fit and new_population is a vector of new subjects.
+is a vector of new subjects.

 Hi Mohamed,

 I am still getting an error with that method.
-Here is the error even without a population:
+Here is the error even without a population

 julia> test = simobs(abbrev_pl_BE_sims_ML_reest_infers[1], samples=100)